Last Updated on November 5, 2022 by Maryam Siddiqui

 Some countries discount the passive income tax at the base (that is, taxed upon receipt of income).
 Others collect the tax only when the taxpayer declares their annual Income Tax.

-In the first case, this income will be taxed in the country of origin and in Portugal.
+In the first case, taxes will apply to this income in the country of origin and Portugal.

 In the second case, there’s the possibility of taxation only in Portugal, and the NHR regime can be even very advantageous.